- Antique Diamonds

 Cushion Modified combines radiant-cut facets with a cushion-shaped outline and soft, rounded corners.
 Modified Cushions have excessive brilliance without contrast, giving them a “crushed ice” look.
 Some facets terminate below the girdle.
 In places where the facets meet, they form bulges that complicate the ring’s construction and carry dead weight.

-Antique cushion diamonds have superior dispersion, radiating an abundance of fire when lit by flickering candlelight.
-An Antique cushion has an open culet, a high crown, and large facets – a perfect combination of sophisticated elements for a connoisseur seeking a diamond with character and pedigree.
+Antique cushion diamonds have superior dispersion and radiate an abundance of fire when lit by flickering candlelight.
+They have an open culet, a high crown, and large facets—a perfect combination of sophisticated elements for a connoisseur seeking a diamond with character and pedigree.

 Antique cushions are closer to step-cut diamonds in how they transform and return light.
 They don’t have the dreaded “crushed ice” look of modern cushions.